What is the Longshore and Harbor Workers’ Compensation Act?

 Congress extended the LHWCA to include other types of employment.
 Employees covered by these extensions are entitled to the same benefits, and their claims are handled in the same way as Longshore Act claims.
 The following are the extensions of the LHWCA:

 Defense Base Act (DBA) – The DBA covers the following employment activities: (1) Work for private employers on U.S. military bases or on any lands used by the U.S. for military purposes outside of the United States, including those in U.S. Territories and possessions; (2) Work on public work contracts with any U.S. government agency, including construction and service contracts in connection with national defense or with war activities outside the United States; (3) Work on contracts approved and funded by the U.S. under the Foreign Assistance Act, which among other things provides for cash sale of military equipment, materials, and services to its allies if the contract is performed outside of the United States; and (4) Work for American employers providing welfare or similar services outside the United States for the benefit of the Armed Services, e.g. the United Service Organizations (USO).
-To learn more about the DBA, please see the DBA FAQs.

 Who is excluded from the LHWCA?